 Implementing High Availability and Tolerating Zone Outages

-Implementing highly available software that can tolerate even a zone outage unscathed is no trivial task.
+Developing highly available workload that can tolerate a zone outage is no trivial task.
 You will find here various recommendations to get closer to that goal.
 While many recommendations are general enough, the examples are specific in how to achieve this in a Gardener-managed cluster and where/how to tweak the different control plane components.
 If you do not use Gardener, it may be still a worthwhile read.

 First however, what is a zone outage?
 It sounds like a clear-cut “thing”, but it isn’t.
 There are many things that can go haywire.
 Here are some examples:

 - Elevated cloud provider API error rates for individual or multiple services